 If you want to collect money or sell items in any public area, you'll usually need a street collection licence.

-You must apply for a Street Collection Licence if you want to collect money in a public place or sell items for charity in a public place.
-A public place is a place where a member of the public has access to.
+You must apply for a street collections licence if you want to collect money in a public place or sell items for charity in a public place.
+A public place is a place a member of the public has access to.

-You don't need a street collection licence if you're selling or collecting as part of a business.
+You don't need a street collections licence if you're selling or collecting as part of a business.

-I'm not collecting on a street, do I need a Street Collection Licence?
+I'm not collecting on a street, do I need a street collections licence?

-It's FREE to apply for a Street Collection Licence.
+It's free to apply for a street collections licence.

-You'll need to complete the form below to apply for a Street Collection Licence.
+You'll need to complete the form below to apply for a street collections licence.

 Once you've filled out the form you can either:

 - Send it to firstname.lastname@example.org